Sustainable Technology and Product Development

 Intellectual Property Risk Management System

 In line with its basic policy on compliance, the DIC Group conducts exhaustive patent clearance searches in new markets and for new technologies, promoting contract management, meticulously managing confidential information and advancing initiatives to prevent counterfeiting, patent infringement and the use of similar trademarks.
-The Group also established the Risk Management Working Group, a subordinate entity of the Sustainability Committee, as part of its effort to strengthen its comprehensive framework for risk management, which also includes minimizing intellectual property risks.
+The Group also established the Risk Management Working Group, a subordinate entity of the Sustainability Committee, as part of its effort to strengthen its comprehensive framework for global risk management, which also includes minimizing intellectual property risks.
+Practical measures to eliminate risks are spearheaded by the staff of the Intellectual Property Center.
+Active use is also being made of new AI-based tools, including for patent classification, to ensure that patent research is both efficient and comprehensive.

-The IP Portfolio Committee, which seeks to ensure the DIC Group’s intellectual property portfolio aligns with its businesses, and the Patent Reward Council, which deliberates on the use of patents as an incentive for technological development, are the Group’s principal bodies for the management of intellectual property.
+The IP Portfolio Committee, which seeks to ensure the DIC Group’s intellectual property portfolio aligns with its businesses, and the Patent Reward Council, which deliberates on patent compensation as an incentive for technological development, are the Group’s principal bodies for the management of intellectual property.
 This, combined with effective management supervision that facilitates the promotion of intellectual property–related initiatives that respond to changes in the operating environment and appropriate disclosure regarding investments in intangible assets and other matters, has enabled the Group to realize a configuration for leveraging its intangible assets that has earned the trust of stakeholders.

 VOICE